yfyang86/metevalue/Readme.md

 -   `desq_out`: the RNA data

-function `metevalue.RNA_general` can provides e-values for each row of the normalized expression level of RNA-seq data.
+function `metevalue.RNA_general` can provide e-values for each row of the normalized expression level of RNA-seq data.

 ```{r eval=FALSE}
 input <- read.table("desq_out", header = T)